 - Wednesday, 31st October 2018: Rotorua, New Zealand

 While this fits the standard norms of a textbook autumnal tour to the isles, there definitely is a diplomatic incentive for this tour too – this is the Royal couple we are talking about, after all.
-As representative sources from Kensington Palace have themselves noted, the one strain to bind these countries are that they are all commonwealth-associated.
-A programme through four commonwealth countries within the expanse of four weeks will of course entail a diplomatically weighted stance.
+As representative sources from Kensington Palace have themselves noted, the one strain to bind these countries is that they are all commonwealth-associated.
+A program through four commonwealth countries within the expanse of four weeks will of course entail a diplomatically weighted stance.
 But to top it off, the royal couple’s trip is no mere flippant joyride of a young romance, but has an environmentalist motif on the forefront, to further the cause of the Queen’s Commonwealth Canopy especially on Fraser Island.
-As the 16th April, 2018 ITV special feature The Queen’s Green Planet, her majesty holds a keen interest in eco-friendly campaigns, as promoted in her talk with Sir David Attenborough in the garden at Buckingham Palace.
+As the 16th April 2018 ITV special feature The Queen’s Green Planet, her majesty holds a keen interest in eco-friendly campaigns, as promoted in her talk with Sir David Attenborough in the garden at Buckingham Palace.

-A larger motive is also to support, promote, and facilitate the Invictus Games Sydney programme of 2018, in which the community will embrace their injured and ill veterans, and recovery and rehabilitation of the ex-servicemen will be the order of the day.
+A larger motive is also to support, promote, and facilitate the Invictus Games Sydney program of 2018, in which the community will embrace their injured and ill veterans, and recovery and rehabilitation of the ex-servicemen will be the order of the day.
 As a brief glimpse of the itinerary will inform, it is meticulously mapped out to have maximum space for Sidney, and coinciding with the dates of Invictus 2018 (October 20th to October 28th).

 Duchess Markle had, in fact, foretold of their involvement in this event, previously sharing the idea with 2017 Toronto Invictus Games participant Michael Mellon back in April, during their visit to the UK team trials for the Invictus Games in Bath.
 As Markle also noted in a later interview, she was stoked for the Sidney tour both because of the Invictus Games, and because she had never been to Australia before.

-Of course, the Queen’s Canopy and the Invictus Games are not the only things in store for the prestige couple.
+Of course, the Queen’s Canopy and the Invictus Games are not the only things in store for the prestigious couple.
 It is estimated that Harry and Markle will be undertaking as many as 76 engagements in these two weeks – including an audience with King Tupou VI and Queen Nanasipau’u in Tonga, sit-ins with various social work organizations, and also hanging out with the koalas at the Taronga Zoo.